maptiler/maptiler-sdk-js/readme.md

 > 📣 *__Note:__* the `Map` method `.setLanguage()` is shorthand for `.setPrimaryLanguage()`.
 Use the one that makes more sense to your usage.

 > 📣 *__Note 2:__* Not all the labels are available in every languages.
-Depending on the style settings, a fallback to `maptiler.Language.LATIN` is likely tro happen.
+Depending on the style settings, a fallback to `maptilersdk.Language.LATIN` is likely tro happen.

 # Built-in support for right-to-left languages